proofit404/stories/docs/execution.rst

     three
     >>> _

-* If the story calls another story in its body, methods of this sub-story add to the caller in the order they occur in sub-story body.
+If sub-story last method returns ``Success``, the execution continue in the next method of the parent story.

 .. code:: python